What is a Flowchart, and Why Is It Important?

 Swim lane flowcharts segment different functionality into separate lanes.
 For example, you can create a swim lane flowchart that contains routes for the work processes performed by other organizational areas like accounting, human resources, and operations.

 Cross-functional flowcharts show who’s responsible for ensuring different functions get executed and when they happen.
-When dealing with an extensive, complex process involving multiple people, teams, and departments, a cross-functional flowchart can help viewers understand how information flows between different areas.
+A cross-functional flowchart helps people understand information movement in a complex process.
+This process involves many people, teams, and departments.
+The flowchart shows how information moves between different areas.

 Specification and Description Language Diagram (SDL)